spacelift-io/user-documentation/docs/concepts/run/README.md

 ### Initializing

 The last phase where actual work is done and which is common to all types of run is the _initialization_.
 This phase is handled exclusively by the worker and involves running [pre-initialization hooks](../stack/stack-settings.md#customizing-workflow) and vendor-specific initialization process.
-For Terraform stacks it would mean running `terraform init`, in the right directory and with the right parameters.
+For OpenTofu/Terraform stacks it would mean running `tofu/terraform init`, in the right directory and with the right parameters.

 Important thing to note with regards to pre-initialization hooks and the rest of the initialization process is that all these run in the same shell session, so environment variables exported by pre-initialization hooks are accessible to the vendor-specific initialization process.
 This is often the desired outcome when working with external secret managers like HashiCorp Vault.